 Dan has an ensemble role in the 2022 BBC drama ‘Four Lives’, which tells the true story of the Barking Murders.
 He plays the role of Adam Whitworth, father of one of the victims.
 The crime drama series also starred Sheridan Smith and Stephen Merchant.

-Also in 2022 he played the lead part of Gary in a new play at The National Theatre by David Eldridge, exploring 21st-century relationships, about a couple reaching a crossroads in their marriage.
+Also in 2022 he played the lead part of Gary in 'Middle', a new play at The National Theatre by David Eldridge, which explored 21st-century relationships, about a couple reaching a crossroads in their marriage.

 He has a part in ITVs new four-part drama series ‘Litvinenko’ which tells the true story of doomed Russian dissident Alexander Litvinenko.
 The series will also star David Tennant and Mark Bonnar.
 He will also feature in the new BBC drama ‘Crossfire’ alongside Keeley Hawes.